Phosphor: Light-emission process

 The scintillation process in inorganic materials is due to the electronic band structure found in the crystals.
 An incoming particle can excite an electron from the valence band to either the conduction band or the exciton band (located just below the conduction band and separated from the valence band by an energy gap).
 This leaves an associated hole behind, in the valence band.
 Impurities create electronic levels in the forbidden gap.

 The excitons are loosely bound electron–hole pairs that wander through the crystal lattice until they are captured as a whole by impurity centers.
-The latter then rapidly de-excite by emitting scintillation light (fast component).
+They then rapidly de-excite by emitting scintillation light (fast component).

+In the conduction band, electrons are independent of their associated holes.
+Those electrons and holes are captured successively by impurity centers exciting certain metastable states not accessible to the excitons.
+The delayed de-excitation of those metastable impurity states, slowed by reliance on the low-probability forbidden mechanism, again results in light emission (slow component).

 In the case of inorganic scintillators, the activator impurities are typically chosen so that the emitted light is in the visible range or near-UV, where photomultipliers are effective.
-The holes associated with electrons in the conduction band are independent from the latter.
-Those holes and electrons are captured successively by impurity centers exciting certain metastable states not accessible to the excitons.
-The delayed de-excitation of those metastable impurity states, slowed by reliance on the low-probability forbidden mechanism, again results in light emission (slow component).

 Phosphors are often transition-metal compounds or rare-earth compounds of various types.
 In inorganic phosphors, these inhomogeneities in the crystal structure are created usually by addition of a trace amount of dopants, impurities called activators.
 (In rare cases dislocations or other crystal defects can play the role of the impurity.)
 The wavelength emitted by the emission center is dependent on the atom itself and on the surrounding crystal structure.